 I saw another sign of life in my family.
 I don’t think there’s anything that makes life worth living more than love.
 Nothing.
 These are my three fairy granddaughters.
 Are they not beautiful?
 (Applause and Cheers) That’s Kylie and J.J. and Lexie, my fairy granddaughters.
 You remember I told you I won’t let anybody lie to me?
 Now I’m gonna tell you the truth.
 Look at me.
 Look at me.
 They are fairies.
 I would not lie to you.
 They have wings.

-John: Ken Davis on Focus on the Family.
-And you can get a DVD of his entire presentation, it'll have extra content.
-It's called Fully Alive, and it's available when you call 800-A-FAMILY.
-800-232-6459 or you can donate and request that DVD at focusonthefamily.com/radio.
+John: You’re listening to Ken Davis on Focus on the Family.
+And we have his entire presentation on DVD.
+It’ll have a lot of extra content and laughs, too.
+It’s called .
+And we’ll invite you to call for details: 800-A-FAMILY - 800-232-6459 - or you can donate and request that DVD at focusonthefamily.com/broadcast.

 End of Program Note